NicoPowers/RobotCodeUF-2019/README.md

 9. Follow [this video](https://www.youtube.com/watch?v=aP4sDyrRzpU) to try to get the course map opened in Gazebo (you will have to [install gazebo on Linux Partition](http://gazebosim.org/)).
 10. Go [here](http://wiki.ros.org/urdf/Tutorials/Building%20a%20Visual%20Robot%20Model%20with%20URDF%20from%20Scratch) to learn more about URDF files.

-I am still in the process of learning about how to integrate the Robot Model and the World File to start actually running simulations and stuff like that.
-Please let me know what you can figure out as well.
+I am still in the process of learning about how to integrate the Robot Model and the World File to start actually running simulations and stuff like that, so please experiement with stuff at home and let me know what you can figure out as well.

 [Here is the link to the final Hardware rules](https://drive.google.com/file/d/1KRLF-HR9mwWrROvVW-r7jZPUBfodCOC-/view?usp=sharing).